mar3kk/android-provisioning-onboard-app/README.md

-# CI 40 onboarding app
+# Ci40 Onboarding Application for Android
 ![](docs/img.png)
 ---

- 'Onboarding-app' is a mobile Android application that helps user to easily perform Ci40 onboarding and clickers provisioning.
+ The 'Onboarding-app' is a mobile Android application that helps users to easily perform Ci40 onboarding and clickers provisioning.

- It is a part of a bigger system consisting of CI 40 tooling (provisioning demon & scripts), constraint devices (running provisioning library), Device Server (DS) as illustrated in the following diagram:
+ It is one component within a bigger system consisting of Ci40 tooling (provisioning demon & scripts), constrained devices (running provisioning library) and Device Server (DS) as illustrated in the following diagram:

  ![](docs/components.png)

- What it really means is that using secure communication channel mobile client is able to prepare Ci40 and constraint devices to interact with the Device Server.
+ What this really means is that using a secure communication channel, the mobile client is able to prepare Ci40 and constrained devices to interact with the Device Server.

- To achieve that mobile client have to:
+## Android onboarding application responsibilities

+ For Ci40, the mobile application must:

-  * provide Ci40 configuration necessary to download and store certificate from Device Server,
+  * provide the configuration necessary to download and store certificates from Device Server,
-  * introduce Ci40 with user-friendly client name (board will be visible on developer console with that name),
+  * introduce Ci40 with a user-friendly client name (the board will be visible on the developer console with that name),
-  * provide configuration for 'awa client'
+  * provide configuration for the Awa client

-  and this is known as a "Ci40 onboardin process".
+  This is known as the "Ci40 onboarding process".

-  For constraint devices "provisioning process" requires mobile client to:
+  For constrained devices the "provisioning process" requires the mobile client to:

   * provide network configuration
-  * and configuration to obtain PSK from the Device Server
+  * provide configuration to obtain a PSK from the Device Server

-# Components responsibilities
+## Other component responsibilities

+ These components are all required by the system as a whole, and gaining some understanding of them will help to clarify the role of the mobile application.

  * provisioning demon:
     - application that runs on Ci40 board,
-    - ensures secure connection between constraint devices,
+    - ensures secure connection between constrained devices,
-    - exchange crypto keys and many more
+    - exchanges crypto keys and much more
     - can be found [here] (https://gitlab.flowcloud.systems/creator/ci40-provisioning-daemon)

  * scripts:
-    - provides entry point for communication provisioning demon and LUCI web scripts
+    - provides entry point for communication provisioning demon and LuCI web scripts
     - exposes utility API available via JSON-RPC and uBus
     - can be found [here] (https://gitlab.flowcloud.systems/creator/ci40-onboarding-scripts)

  * provisioning library:
-    - delivers PSK and other configurations data to provision constraint device
+    - delivers PSK and other configuration data to provision constrained devices
     - can be found [here](https://gitlab.flowcloud.systems/creator/contiki-provisioning-library)

  * device server:
     - LWM2M management server,
     - exposes secured REST API/HTTPs used by the mobile app

-# Communication with Device Server via REST API
+## Communication with Device Server via REST API

- Communication with Device Server requires user to be authenticated.
+ Communication with Device Server requires authentication with a user account.
- To acquire access keys, that will be used to obtain DS access token, the user has to login first with their CreatorID (points (1)-(4) on the following diagram).
+ To acquire access keys (that will be used to obtain a Device Server access token), the user has to login first with their CreatorID (points (1)-(4) on the following diagram).
  Having 'token_id' from the Identity Provider (IP) client now may obtain access keys (key and secret) performing simple HTTP request (points (5) and (6)) to the 'Developer Account Service.